British Sign Language (Beginners)

 - Spring term (April – June).

 The winter and spring terms are a continuation of the autumn term.
-If you are a complete beginner, we recommend you join in the autumn.
-To complete a full level, you would normally attend all three consecutive terms.
+Please note that If you are a complete beginner, you should not join mid-way through the year, but instead wait and join in the autumn term when the complete beginner courses start.
+To complete a full level, you need to attend all three consecutive terms.

 Please note, the syllabus may vary according to class progress and availability of materials.